TJ Versicherungsmakler GmbH (TJV GmbH) was founded in 2022 and is based in Hamburg, Germany.

 Contingent premiums provide access to justice for businesses who cannot afford to bring their claim without insurance but would also struggle to pay the premium upfront.

-Even large corporates that have the cash to fund their own cases recognise the value of transferring the risk of losing to an insurer as it helps establish internal buy-in for pursuing cases by limiting the risks involved.
-Indeed, insurance own costs is substantially cheaper than arranging third party funding.
+Even large corporates that have the cash to fund their own cases recognise the value of transferring the risk of losing to an insurer as it helps establish internal approval for pursuing cases by limiting the risks involved.
+Indeed, insurance for own costs is substantially cheaper than arranging third party funding.

 Simply notifying the opponent that an insurance company is supporting their claim can have a positive effect on the chances of settlement.

 ATE insurance is often a pre-requisite to arranging litigation funding, especially where there is any risk that the litigation funder might be made directly liable for the opponent´s costs by virtue of supporting the claimant’s case.